ayushsubedi/AWS-DAS-C01-certification/aws_data_analysis_fundamentals/2_volume_data_storage.md

 | Data quality          | Highly curated data that serves as the central version of the truth                             | Any data, which may or may not be curated (e.g., raw data)                                                      |
 | Users                 | Business analysts                                                                               | Data scientists, data developers, and business analysts (using curated data)                                    |
 | Analytics             | Batch reporting, BI, and visualizations                                                         | Machine learning, predictive analytics, data discovery, and profiling.                                          |

+- Within AWS, Hadoop frameworks are implemented using Amazon EMR and AWS Glue.
+- These services implement the Hadoop framework to ingest, transform, analyze, and move results to analytical data stores.
+- Hadoop uses a distributed processing architecture, in which a task is mapped to a cluster of commodity servers for processing.
+- The cluster servers frequently use the Hadoop Distributed File System (HDFS) to store data locally for processing.
+- One node, designated as the master node, controls the distribution of tasks and can automatically handle server failures.
+- Unlike traditional database systems, Hadoop can process structured, semistructured, or unstructured data.
+This includes virtually any data format currently available.
+- you can use Haddop to transform data into formats that allow better integration into your existing data sets.
+Also, you can store data with or without a schema and perform large-scale ETL operations to transform your data.
+- Amazon EMR is the AWS service that implements Hadoop frameworks.
+- Amazon EMR has the ability to implement two different file systems: HDFS or the Elastic MapReduce File System (EMRFS)
+- HDFS is distributed storage allowing files to be read and written to clusters of servers in parallel.
+- It is helpful to understand the inner workings of an HDFS cluster.
+An HDFS cluster primarily consists of a NameNode, which manages the file system metadata, and DataNodes, which store the actual data.
+- Amazon EMR provides an alternative to HDFS: the EMR File System (EMRFS).
+- EMRFS can catalog data within a data lake on Amazon S3.
+The time that is saved by eliminating the copy step can dramatically improve performance of the cluster.